-Many people may not realise the dangers of grass seeds in dogs and just how much of a risk, a tiny grass seed can pose for them, especially during the summer months when grasses are seeding.
+Many people may not realise the dangers of grass seeds in dogs and just how much of a risk, this tiny seed can pose for them, especially during the summer months.

 These seeds can easily get trapped in a dog’s fur, ears, eyes, nose, and paws, and can cause a range of health issues, so it’s important to be aware of the signs and symptoms of grass seed-related problems.

-If you notice something isn’t quite right with your dog and suspect that your dog may have been exposed to a grass seed, it is important to act quickly for grass seeds and seek veterinary help.
+If you notice something isn’t quite right with your dog and suspect that your dog may have been exposed to a grass seed, it is important to act quickly and seek veterinary help.

 The longer they are left, they more likely they are to migrate into the body and you’d be surprised where they can end up.
 In the spine, behind the eyeball, they can go anywhere really.